Syntaf/ParticleSimulator/README.md

 Additional Notes
 -------------------------
+- Intel HD 4000 graphics cards currently have issues running ModernGL, however this should not inhibit the simulator from running
-A thanks to opengl-tutorial.org for code structure and teachings
+- A thanks to opengl-tutorial.org for code structure and teachings